MoGamer09/brackeys-game-jam-2025.1/README.md

 ## Play Yourself

 You can find the game [here](https://mogamer09.itch.io/deja-vroom) on itch.io.

-[Here](https://itch.io/jam/brackeys-13/rate/3339536) is our final ranking.
+## Ranking

 Out of 2,199 entries we placed 63th overall and 26th in innovation.
+[Here](https://itch.io/jam/brackeys-13/rate/3339536) is our full final ranking.

 ## Screenshots